 Likewise, your pain management specialist can use a variety of natural and non-invasive methods to treat your pain.
 Many of the underlying causes of pain during pregnancy are the result of physical changes in your body.
 While they may be uncomfortable, these changes are natural, and your body can handle them with a bit of help.
 Natural treatment methods can provide relief quickly and safely.
 They can also be used multiple times without negative side effects.

 Safe Treatments throughout Pregnancy

-If you are experiencing issues during or after pregnancy, there is no reason to suffer through it without seeking help.
+If you are experiencing issues during or after pregnancy, there is no reason to suffer through them without seeking help.
 There are plenty of methods to give you the relief that you need.
-To speak with a specialist, call our call our offices at 877-333-6579.
-We can help you with pain, discomfort, and nutritional options that can make you more comfortable and help you enjoy your pregnancy and life with baby afterwards.
+To speak with a specialist, call our offices at 877-333-6579.
+We can help you with pain, discomfort, and nutritional options that can make you more comfortable and help you enjoy your pregnancy and life with the baby afterward.

-Dr. Aimee Gonzalez is a nationally board certified Acupuncturist who is licensed to practice in New York and New Jersey.
+Dr. Aimee Gonzalez is a national board-certified Acupuncturist who is licensed to practice in New York and New Jersey.
 Aimee obtained her Bachelors of Arts in Natural Science and Mathematics from Thomas Edison State University.
 She earned her Masters of Science in Traditional Oriental Medicine and is currently pursuing her Doctorate of Acupuncture and Chinese Medicine at Pacific College of Oriental Medicine.
-Learn more about her here.